 Cities traditionally started off as hubs of "non-agricultural" activity, but urbanization has been increasing over the past few centuries and today, more than half of the world’s population lives in cities.
 It is estimated that by 2050, roughly two-thirds of the world’s population will reside in cities.

-That translates to approximately 2.5 billion people, all who will need transportation.
+That translates to approximately 6.7 billion people (of an estimated global population of 9.8 billion), all who will need transportation.